cassandrale179/uicollectionview-basics/README.md

 **2. Use the custom Cell class in your CollectionView**:
 - CollectionView uses cell identifier to find cell type to display using cellForItemAtIndexPath method.
 - CellForItemAtIndexPath: returns the visible cell object at the specified index path.
+- The cell identifier must match identifier used for register in viewDidLoad (ViewController)
 ```objective-c
 - (UICollectionViewCell *)collectionView:(UICollectionView *)collectionView cellForItemAtIndexPath:(NSIndexPath *)indexPath{
   EPGCollectionViewCell *cell = [collectionView dequeueReusableCellWithReuseIdentifier:@"epgCell" forIndexPath:indexPath];
   return cell;
 }
 ```
-- The cell identifier must match identifier used for register in viewDidLoad (ViewController)

 **3. Customize each cell content**:
-- ViewController inherits from the UICollectionViewDataSource, so any content that needs to be added to the collectionView cells locate here.
+- ViewController inherits from the UICollectionViewDataSource, so add any content for collectionView cells here.
+- Setup method in custom cell class will take in the title and description text to modify each individual cell.
 ```objective-c
 [cell setup:epg.stations[indexPath.section].airings[indexPath.item-1].airingTitle withDescription:@"sampledescription"];
 ```
-- Setup method in custom cell class will take in the title and description text to modify each individual cell.

 #### B. Create the flow layout for the collection view
 **1. Show Cells on the Screen**